Admiral Nurse Dementia Helpline

 Cruse Bereavement Care has some strategies that might help with your grief this Christmas.

-It’s common for families to notice changes in their loved ones when they spend longer periods together.
-It’s important not to rush into worrying about what might be happening and create anxiety.
-However, if you can, have a calm and considered conversation with your mum and see if she has noticed any changes.
-You may want to discuss your observations or concerns; she might have her own worries but not be sure what to do.
+It’s common for families to notice changes in their loved ones when they spend longer periods together, but it’s important not to rush into worrying about what might be happening and create anxiety.
+You may want to discuss your observations or concerns openly with your parents, perhaps even without naming memory or dementia, and ask them how they feel things are going and if they need more support or advice.

-Your dad might be in denial about the possibility of dementia or might be overcompensating for the changes in your mum, perhaps without realising.
-Good communication is vital, so if possible, allow your parents to guide the conversation and ask their thoughts on next steps.
+Your dad might be in denial about the possibility of dementia or might be overcompensating for the changes in your mum, maybe without realising.
+Good communication is vital, so if possible, allow your parents to guide the conversation and ask their thoughts on the next steps.

 Alcohol can prevent some medications from working effectively and may make dementia symptoms worse (for example by increasing confusion, drowsiness and the risk of falling).
 However, it is important to allow people to have a choice and support their quality of life.

-We recommend checking in with your GP or pharmacist about whether your husband can have a drink – with some medications, it’s safe to have a small amount of alcohol.
-You could also consider alcohol-free or low alcohol versions of your husband’s favourite drink.
+We recommend checking in with your GP or pharmacist about whether your husband can have a drink; with some medications, it’s okay to have a small amount of alcohol.

-Eating and drinking can be a challenge for people with dementia: they may have trouble swallowing, not recognise the signs of hunger, forget to eat or decline food.
-But it does not necessarily mean that they can’t join in with family meals.
+Eating and drinking can be a challenge for people with dementia.
+They may have trouble swallowing, not recognise the signs of hunger, forget to eat or decline food.
+But it doesn’t mean that they can’t join in with family meals and Christmas treats.

-Often, meals can be adapted or made more accessible.
-For example, you may be able to mash or puree your dad’s food or cut it into bite-sized pieces.
-If he has been referred to a Speech and Language Team for swallowing advice, they can offer guidance tailored to his needs.
+Often, meals can be adapted or made suitable.
+You may be able to mash or puree food or cut it into bite-sized pieces.
+If your dad has been referred to a Speech and Language Team (SALT) for swallowing advice, they can offer guidance tailored to his needs.

-People living with dementia often experience changes in taste or food preferences, alongside other changes relating to food and drink intake.
+People living with dementia often experience changes in taste or food preferences, alongside other changes relating to their diet.
 These tips may help them eat and drink well over Christmas:

 If you need support with any aspect of dementia over the festive period, we are here for you.
 Please call our free Helpline on 0800 888 6678 (Monday-Friday 9am-9pm; Saturday, Sunday and bank holidays 9am-5pm; every day except 25th December), email helpline@dementiauk.org, or book a phone or video appointment.